danbev/learning-ai/notes/llm.md

  ["Somewhere", "over", "the"] -> "rainbow" ["Somewhere", "over", "the", "desert"] -> "far"
 ```
-Now, is we compare the actual predition of our original sequence we can see that
+Now, if we compare the actual predition of our original sequence we can see that
-our guess was incorrect, so we can use second token, but we still have the next
+our guess was incorrect, so we can't use the second token, but we still have the
-token (simliar to if we had only decoded the original sequence).
-And then this
+next token (simliar to if we had only decoded the original sequence).
+And then
-continues with guessing.
+this continues with guessing.

 The above is the gist of it, we try to guess `n` future tokens and then decode
 them in parallel.